owuordickson/sogp_pypi/README.md

-# Swarm Intelligence for GPs
-**SO4GP:** Swarm Optimization for Gradual Patterns.

-We provide Python algorithm implementations of swarm-based optimization algorithms for mining gradual patterns.
+**SO4GP** stands for: "Swarm Optimization for Gradual Patterns".
+SO4GP applies swarm intelligence in extraction of gradual patterns.
+It provides Python algorithm implementations of swarm-based optimization algorithms for mining gradual patterns.
 The algorithm implementations include:

 * Ant Colony Optimization
 <!--- * Genetic Algorithm